Samples

 Examples:

-For each Workspace ID defined at the very end of the XML file, provide a path to a file geodatabase or an sde file.
+For each Workspace ID defined at the very end of the XML file that should be replaced, provide a path to a file geodatabase or an sde file.

 Get specification names from XmlSpecification